NICD-UK/project-template/README.md

 cookiecutter https://github.com/NICD-UK/project-template
 ```

-You will be prompted for eleven answers:
+You will be prompted for the following answers:

 1. Project Name
 2. Project Directory Name